-4.2.5 NTISR.
-The difficulty in justifying the use of A&S capability in C-IED operations, particularly where MoE are elusive and when there are multiple demands on inevitably finite resources, is exemplified by the use of fast jet hours to overfly LoCs and other key terrain, expending NTISR effort with apparently limited results.
+4.3.5 NTISR.
+The difficulty in justifying the use of A&S capability in C-IED operations, particularly where MoE are elusive and when there are multiple demands on inevitably finite resources, is exemplified, for example, by the use of fast jet hours to overfly LoCs and other key terrain, potentially expending NTISR effort with apparently limited results.
 If success is defined in terms of the number of emplaced IEDs positively identified, this view has some justification.
 However, if success is instead gauged on the basis of, for example, the deterrent effect on emplacers,3 or on their having to resort to hasty emplacement of IEDs that in turn increases the likelihood of their detection and identification - including by NTISR assets, such monitoring of LoCs may appear more productive.
 This again underlines the importance of MoE.
-Notwithstanding desirable second-order effects such as these, the ability of NTISR capability to detect emplaced IEDs is itself improving, with sensitive Electro-Optical (EO) sensors, together with digital imagery and real-time data links, improving the evaluation of the resulting Imagery Intelligence (IMINT), and with better IR fidelity being capable of detecting recent digging for extended periods of time.
-However, unless cued with other ISR or EW assets the likelihood of detecting IEDs using NTISR capability remains comparatively limited.
+Notwithstanding desirable second-order effects such as these, the ability of NTISR capability to detect emplaced IEDs has itself improved recently.
+Sensitive Electro-Optical (EO) sensors, together with digital imagery and real-time data links, assist in the delivery of IMINT products and, with better IR fidelity, are capable of detecting recent digging for extended periods of time.
+However, unless cued with other ISR or EW assets, the likelihood of detecting IEDs using NTISR capability remains comparatively limited.
 That said, assuming that the primary purpose of fast jet sorties is not adversely affected, and given the availability of the necessary sensors and data links, a C-IED contribution can result using flying hours that otherwise would have been expended in less productive activities, such as maintaining an orbit in anticipation of tasking.